GreenMoonMoon/CTracery/notes.md

 * Make sure to always free dynamicaly allocated memory before the corresponding pointer is overwritten otherwise this will result in a memory leek.
 * Make sure to create recursive free functions for your structs, free is not recursive or intelligent. **Pointers** inside struct can stay allocated but inaccessible du to the struct pointer being freed, this results in a memory leek.
 * Always initialize pointers eithers by allocating them or setting them as `NULL` (delayed allocation).
+* Use enum of types and add them as a variable to struct to provide runtime type information.